aleksanderbl29/dawaR/README.md

 ## TO DO before CRAN-submission

-- [ ] Tests should pass in CI as well as locally.
+- [x] Tests should pass in CI as well as locally.
+  - I used to have problems with a dependency that would convert the time column provided by `get_map_data()`.
+It is fixed with commit
-  - I currently have an issue with the date-time column is converted to local time instead of UTC as is provided by the API.
-This causes differences between my local development machine and Github Actions.
+    \`\` *- I currently have an issue with the date-time column is converted to local time instead of UTC as is provided by the API.
+    This causes differences between my local development machine and Github Actions.*
 - [ ] Provide examples of getting data and using both reverse lookup and autocomplete functions
 - [ ] Write reverse lookup function to wrap in section functions